 John Anderson chanced upon the property in 1936 while holidaying at Tomintoul and was greatly taken with both the house and the village.
 The property had originally been a shooting lodge, later becoming the home of the local doctor who had used its two front rooms for a surgery, waiting area and dispensary.

-The house was large and spacious, with generous bay windows to the front and a sunny, glass conservatory on the east.
+The house was large and spacious, with generous bay windows to the front and a sunny, glass conservatory on the south-east.
 The first floor had a number of large bedrooms with two shared bathrooms and a WC on the half-landing.
 Upstairs there were two or three attic bedrooms.
 A fenced yard enclosed several out-buildings, including garages, storage sheds, wash-room and even hen houses and laying sheds.